Wedlocked

-Wedlocked was an Australian sitcom that ran for 11 episodes in 1994 on the Seven Network.
+Wedlocked is an Australian sitcom that ran for eleven episodes in 1994 on the Seven Network.
 It was created by Andrew Knight and Doug MacLeod.

 Premise

 A single author of a marriage guidance book gets a "pretend" wife for appearances.
 The wife and her daughter move in with the author and his son.

 Production

 Created by Andrew Knight and Doug MacLeod and co-written by Steve Vizard it was devised as a 13 part series.